vanbess/PLUGIN-WooCommerce-Order-RMA/README.md

-# SBWC-Order-RMA
+# PLUGIN: Order RMA (Return Merchandise Authorisation) for WooCommerce

-Plugin which adds RMA capabalities for WooCommerce orders.
+This plugin adds RMA management capabalities for WooCommerce orders.

 Supports both registered and non-registered users.

+NOTE: this is a bespoke plugin built for a client, so will likely require mods to fit your particular use case.